Is control of type I error rate needed in Bayesian clinical trial designs?: Introduction

 Instead, and following many earlier authors, we propose that the control of false positives be performed by direct bounding, with a selected error tolerance, of the corresponding posterior probabilities during the data analysis.
 With this, such error control is not affected by multiplicity considerations in sequentially determined interim analyses.

-The regulators' approval of the design must obviously be based on information that is made available already before the trial is started.
+On the other hand, the regulators' acceptance of a design must obviously be based on an argument that is made explicit already before the trial is started.
 For this purpose, to replace type I error rate as an operating characteristic, we propose an alternative Bayesian criterion called \textit{False Discovery Probability} (FDP).
-It has the required natural probability interpretation in the context, as the conditional probability, given that a positive conclusion from the trial is established, of that the conclusion is in fact false.
+It has the required natural probability interpretation in the context, as the conditional probability that the conclusion is in fact false, given that a positive conclusion from the trial is established.
 The criterion is directly connected, via a conditional expectation, to the corresponding posterior probabilities that will arise when the trial is run.

-While the regulators' main interest and responsibility lies naturally in the control of false positives, the sponsors and the investigators may be more concerned with limiting the possibility of false negatives.
+While the regulators' main interest and responsibility lies naturally in the control of false positives, the sponsors may be more concerned with limiting the possibility of false negatives.
 In traditional designs, this amounts to calculating in advance a sample size large enough to guarantee, at a given significance level and a given effect difference, a high enough power or, equivalently, small type II error rate.
-In Bayesian trial designs such preliminary sample size calculations, and their Bayesian variants (e.g., \textcite{10.1214/088342304000000080}, \textcite{lee2024using}), become largely redundant, as these designs allow in principle for continued reassessment of the results, without need to thereby adjust the error bounds.
+In Bayesian trial designs such preliminary sample size calculations, and their Bayesian variants (e.g., \cite{10.1214/088342304000000080}, \cite{lee2024using}), become largely redundant, as these designs allow in principle for continued reassessment of the results, without need to thereby adjust the error bounds.

 Similarly to the FDP criterion replacing type I error rate, we propose that a criterion called \textit{False Futility Probability} (FFP) would replace type II error rate as an operating characteristic of the design.
 It, too, arises via a conditional expectation, from the corresponding posterior probabilities, in this case, of that stopping the trial due to futility would be a false conclusion.